nand0san/proxy_find/README.md

 This script will:
 - Read proxies from `proxies_working.csv`
-- Perform advanced tests on each proxy (either default tests or against the specified target URL)
+- Perform navigation test trough found proxies against the specified target URL.
 - Provide real-time feedback on the testing progress
 - Save verified proxies to `proxies_verified.csv`